 It’s Easy to Start and Easy to Leave

-You don’t have to worry about some of the other elements contained in an LLC or corporation, including corporate officers or registered agents, with a sole proprietorship.
-You have complete control over decisions, finances, and every aspect of how your organization runs as the single proprietor.
+Undoubtedly, sole proprietorships make it simple to launch a business.
+But they also make running a business easier.
+You don't have to worry about some of the other elements contained in an LLC or corporation, including corporate officers or registered agents, with a sole proprietorship.
+You have complete control over decisions, finances, and every aspect of how your organization runs as the single proprietor, giving you direct oversight over personal and business finances and business and personal taxes.

 Along these lines, you gain a degree of privacy and independence that you won’t find with conventional business forms as you don’t need to publicly register your firm.
 One advantage of operating as a single proprietor is that you have complete control over how your firm is run because you are not subject to the same disclosure or reporting requirements that corporations or LLCs are.